A SIMPLE GUIDE TO HOME LOAN JARGON

 A company that for a fee matches borrowers with lenders.

-A written notice from the bank or other lending institution saying it will advance mortgage funds in a specified amount to enable a purchaser to purchase a house.
+A written notice from the bank or other lending institution saying it will advance mortgage funds in a specified amount to enable a buyer to purchase a house.

 The lender in a mortgage agreement.